Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Ray Coordinates

-\begin{definition} For each emitter position $e$, the parameters of the Green's function initialised on $e$ are approximated on a set of linked rays $f_{(k,r, e)} = 0$.
-These rays are parameterised in space as $\bx(s_i,\theta_{(r,e)})$, which denotes the position on the arc length $s$ of the sampled point $i$ along a ray linking the emission position $e$ to the reception position $r$.
-Also, the polar initial direction of this ray is indicated by $\theta_{(r,e)}$. \end{definition}
+\begin{definition} For each emitter position $e$, the Green's function parameters are approximated along a set of linked rays defined by $f_{(k,r,e)} = 0$.
+Each ray is parameterized in space as $\bx(s_i, \gamma_{(r,e)}^0)$, representing the position at arc length $s_i$ along the ray linking the emitter $e$ to the receiver $r$, with the ray’s initial polar direction (angle) denoted by $\gamma_{(r,e)}^0$. \end{definition}